ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 We modified the `NinjaRepository` a little, adding two new dependencies:

-- `INinjaMappingService` that help us map our ninja (and that also has dependencies).
+- `INinjaMappingService` that help us map our ninja.
 - `ITableStorageRepository<NinjaEntity>` that handle the Azure SDK code for us.

 ### Integration tests
 Let's do some integration testing here.

 First, we will replace Azure Table Storage by a Fake: `NinjaEntityTableStorageRepositoryFake`.
 Why?
-Because it will be easier to assess success or failure.
+Because it will be easier to assess success or failure and the tests will run faster (no need to access a remote data source).

 `NinjaEntityTableStorageRepositoryFake` is a light inmemory implementation of `ITableStorageRepository<NinjaEntity>` with a few extras.